smalldatalab/docker-ohmage-omh-suite/README.md

 1. Run `sudo docker exec -it omh_ohmage-postgres_1 bash` to start a shell on the `ohmage-postgres` container
 1. Run `psql -U postgres` in the resulting shell to start `psql`
 1. Copy and paste the contents of the [database setup script](https://github.com/smalldatalab/docker-ohmage-omh-suite/blob/master/omh/initialize-auth.sql) to create the schema.
-1. Update the contents of the [client initialization script](https://github.com/smalldatalab/docker-ohmage-omh-suite/blob/master/omh/initialize-oauth-clients.sql) to a) select the client apps you will use with your installation, and b) setting the `client_secret` values, which you can get from your contact in the Small Data Lab.
+1. Copy and paste the contents of the [client initialization script](https://github.com/smalldatalab/docker-ohmage-omh-suite/blob/master/omh/initialize-oauth-clients.sql) to add the client details for the various apps and 3rd party integrations.
-1. Copy and paste the contents of the updated script, to create the records in the database.
-1. (Optional) Create an admin user by running `\c admindashboard` and then `INSERT INTO admin_users(id, email, encrypted_password) VALUES (1, 'admin@example.com', '$2a$10$sj95zYn98jQEuXSD5Im8GOCH7M/wjjtJITSboq3WiMpXs/YwJG/5G');`, replacing admin@example.com with your own email address.
 1. Update the callback URL for the Mobility UI login, by running `UPDATE oauth_client_details SET web_server_redirect_uri = 'http://{BASE URL}/mobility-ui/#' WHERE client_id = 'mobility-visualization';`, setting `{BASE URL}` for your system.
 1. `\q` to exit `psql`
 1. `exit` to exit the shell